-Academic Department: Public Safety Sciences Program of Study: Administration of Justice
+Academic Department: Public Safety Sciences Program of Study: Administration of Justice Field of Interest: Behavioral Science and Human Services

 Description: The Certificate of Completion (CCL) in Legal Studies is designed for students who are interested in pursuing a course of study specifically focused on legal studies.
 It is one pathway to the Associate in Applied Science (AAS) in Administration of Justice.
 Program Notes: This program is not eligible for Title IV Federal Financial Aid.
 Students must earn a grade of C or better for all courses within the program.